Tannourine: History

 For the true origins of the Korkmaz the first, there are many stories.
 Some historians consider him from Slavic ethnic origins, Albanians.
 Turkish, or Baghdadian origins and that he was called khattar, and khattar means in the Arabic language, the "Spear holder".
 Also, Korkmaz means in the Turkish language "Fearless"↵.

 At the beginning of the 20th century, many citizens of Tannourine travelled to Brazil fleeing the war, many were sent to the city of Araçuai - MG, where they received the last name Tanure, Tanuri, Tanury, Tannure, Tannouri and Tannoury.

-Tannourine includes many families who came from several Lebanese villages and towns, such as: